"12188. Robinson

 use the term "bee line" today. $5.00 rgl

-men, 3 huts / shacks, timber, two large cranes, by rail tracks, with 2
+men, 3 huts / shacks, timber, two large cranes, by rail tracks, with two tracks of narrower

-tracks of narrower gauge leading to them & a large house or office on the
+gauge leading to them & a large house or office on the hill.

-hill.
-Post card mailed there 1909 to Dover Maine.
-Slight rounding to lower
+Post card mailed there 1909.
+Slight rounding to

-right corner, a couple of paper bends connecting to the bottom edge, and
+lower right corner, a couple of paper bends connecting to the bottom edge.

 "OCMULGEE RIVER LUMBER CO."
 5x8 black & white